projectdiscovery/nuclei/SYNTAX-REFERENCE.md

 </div>
 <div class="dt">

-DisableHTTPCache disables HTTP caching for this request, overriding global cache settings.
+DisableHTTPCache turns off HTTP caching for this request.
+It cannot turn caching on when -http-cache is unset.

 </div>